International Criminal Court: Trial history

 On 17 March 2023, ICC judges issued arrest warrants for Russian president Vladimir Putin and the Presidential Commissioner for Children's Rights in Russia Maria Lvova-Belova for child abductions in the 2022 Russian invasion of Ukraine.
 Russia denounced the arrest warrants as "outrageous".
 Putin became the first head of state of a U.N.
 Security Council Permanent Member to be the subject of an ICC arrest warrant.
-Although Russia withdrew its signature from the Rome Statute in 2016, and is thus not a participant in the ICC nor under its jurisdiction, Putin can be charged for actions against Ukraine, which is not a party but has accepted jurisdiction of the court since 2014.
+Although Russia withdrew its signature from the Rome Statute in 2016, and is thus not a participant in the ICC nor under its jurisdiction, Putin can be charged for actions against Ukraine, which only became a full state party to the Statute on 1 January 2025, because it had previously accepted the Court's jurisdiction for an indefinite period starting from 21 November 2013.
 Should Putin travel to a state party, he can be arrested by local authorities.
 Later in 2023, Russia's Ministry of Internal Affairs retaliated by placing several ICC officials on its wanted list.
 In March 2024, the ICC issued two more arrest warrants, for Sergey Kobylash, the commander of the Long-Range Aviation of the Russian Aerospace Forces, and Viktor Sokolov, the commander of the Black Sea Fleet over their role in war crimes in Ukraine.
+In December 2025, the Moscow City Court sentenced the chief prosecutor Karim Khan, the first vice president Rosario Salvatore Aitala and seven others judges of the ICC in absentia to prison terms of up to 15 years each.

 On 20 May 2024, the ICC's chief prosecutor Karim Khan announced his intention to seek arrest warrants for Israeli prime minister Benjamin Netanyahu, Israeli defence minister Yoav Gallant, leader of Hamas Yahya Sinwar, leader of the Al Qassem Brigades Mohammed Deif, and Hamas political leader Ismail Haniyeh in connection to war crimes committed in the Israel-Hamas war.
-On November 21, warrants were formally issued for Netanyahu, Gallant and Deif.
+On 21 November, warrants were formally issued for Netanyahu, Gallant and Deif.
 Warrants for Haniyeh and Sinwar were withdrawn following confirmation of their deaths in July and October respectively.
+In February 2025, ICC canceled arrest warrant issued against Hamas’s late military chief Muhammad Deif, who was killed in Gaza in July 2024.

 On 23 January 2025, the ICC's chief prosecutor Karim Khan announced requests for arrest warrants against Taliban leader Haibatullah Akhundzada and the chief justice of Afghanistan Abdul Hakim Haqqani, for crimes against humanity of the oppression and persecution of Afghan women and girls, who have been deprived of the freedom of movement, the rights to control their bodies, to education, and to a private and family life.
 Alleged resistance and opposition are brutally suppressed with murder, imprisonment, torture, rape, and other forms of sexual violence, since 2021.
 On 8 July 2025, the ICC's Pre-Trial Chamber II issued the requested arrest warrants.